gumeo/accSDA_matlab/README.md

 % Use cross validation, and provide required arguments. cv = true;
-opts.folds = 7; % Use 7-fold CV as in paper.
+opts.folds = 7; % Use 7-fold cross-validation.
-opts.feat = 0.15; % Want classifiers using 15% of features.
+opts.feat = 0.15; % Want classifiers using at most 15% of features.
 ```

 After defining all input arguments, we are ready to solve for the discriminant vectors.